MikeBakinovski/DevOps_Fundamentals/06 Variables/README.md

 /home/devops/test_folder
 [devops@localhost ~]$ echo ${mypath?????} #fill questions mark right statement /home/devops

+---
-HOME TASKS REQUIREMENTS
+### HOME TASKS REQUIREMENTS
-You should use Bash for executing required tasks.
+1. You should use Bash for executing required tasks.<br/>
-Use clear formatting.
+2. Use clear formatting.<br/>
-No errors on execution.
+3. No errors on execution.<br/>
-Use best practices during development.
+4. Use best practices during development.<br/>
-Your scripts should be readable.
+5. Your scripts should be readable.<br/>
-Use comments where is needed.
+6. Use comments where is needed.<br/>
-Use console output and logging to show result of your work HOMEWORK RESULTS
+7. Use console output and logging to show result of your work.<br/>

+---
+### HOMEWORK RESULTS
-Create screenshots containing the following information:
+1. Create screenshots containing the following information:<br/>
-All screenshots should contain system datetime of your host OS.
+* All screenshots should contain system datetime of your host OS.<br/>
-Output of the console with execution result of your code.
+* Output of the console with execution result of your code.<br/>

-Put all of your  *.sh files into zip archive following naming conventions:
+2. Put all of your  *.sh files into zip archive following naming conventions:<br/>

    for scripts - Homework1_BashScripting_TaskTaskNumber.ps1 (ex.
-Homework1_BashScripting_Task1.sh)
+Homework1_BashScripting_Task1.sh)<br/>
    for archive - Name_Surname_Bash_Homework1_BashScripting.zip. (ex.
-Ivan_Ivanov_Bash_Homework1_BashScripting.zip)
+Ivan_Ivanov_Bash_Homework1_BashScripting.zip)<br/>

-All home task artifacts should be attached to the appropriate chapter in learn.
+3. All home task artifacts should be attached to the appropriate chapter in learn.<br/>